 1 day, 1 week, or 2 week workshop, customized modules to fit with your available time.
 Contact Us if interested!

-1-day speaking engagement from our roster of STEM volunteers.
-Contact Us to your students to STEM careers!
+1-day speaking engagement from our roster of STEAM volunteers.
+Contact Us to your students to STEAM careers!

 Partner With Us

 Contact Us if interested in creating a workshop for your community, getting a new website made for a local small business or aspiring entrepreneur/artist, working with us as a volunteer or paid staff, or any other ways of partnering!